jakehildreth/Locksmith2/.github/instructions/PowersHell.copilot-instructions.md

 - **Message Streams:**
   - `Write-Verbose` for operational details with `-Verbose`
   - `Write-Warning` for warning conditions
-  - `Write-Error` for non-terminating errors
-  - `throw` for terminating errors
   - Avoid `Write-Host` except for user interface text

 - **Error Handling Pattern:**